Thoroldvix/WOTLK-EconOMatic/README.md

    relevant parameters.

 7. ### Integration Flexibility
-   Integrate WOTLKTools API seamlessly into your own projects or applications.
+   Integrate EconOMatic API seamlessly into your own projects or applications.
 Leverage the provided functionalities to develop tailored tools and solutions that align with your specific needs.
 The API allows for easy integration, enabling you to enhance your gaming experience or build comprehensive market analysis tools.